-Dan enlisted in the NZ Army at the age of 18 and completed an Auto Heavy Engineering apprenticeship.
-After several years in this job Dan moved up through the ranks and took on various mentoring, training and logistics management roles.
+Dan enlisted into the NZ Army at the age of 18 and completed an Auto Heavy Engineering apprenticeship.
+After several years in this role, Dan moved up through the ranks and took on various mentoring, training and logistics management roles.

 With the NZDF, Dan has served on several operational tours, including two to Afghanistan.
 It is these experiences that have helped shape Dan’s views on the importance of equality, social justice and providing opportunities for everyone to get ahead.

 Some of Dan’s career highlights include deploying as part of the regional assistance mission to the Solomon Islands in 2008 and providing disaster relief to Christchurch after the 2011 earthquakes.
 Most recently, Dan was involved with the coordination and distribution of essential supplies into Kaikoura immediately after the earthquake.

 Dan and his wife Sheree have two young children and live in the Woodend region.